 ABOUT REDMOND CHORALE

-Redmond Chorale is a semi-auditioned, SATB, adult-voiced choir performing a variety of choral literature in three concert seasons every year.
+Redmond Chorale is a semi-auditioned, SATB, adult-voiced choir performing a variety of choral literature in two concert seasons every year.

 Through excellent achievement and education in choral arts, Redmond Chorale partners with charitable causes in and around Redmond, as members of the choir connect with each other and with the community through music.